matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 [Hardhat](https://hardhat.org) is an Ethereum development environment, designed for easy smart contract development in Solidity.
 One of its most prominent features is extendability: you can easily add new plugins to your hardhat project.

-zkSync has has the following plugins for Hardhat:
+zkSync has the following plugins for Hardhat:

 - [@matterlabs/hardhat-zksync-solc](./hardhat-zksync-solc.md) - used to compile contracts written in Solidity.
 - [@matterlabs/hardhat-zksync-vyper](./hardhat-zksync-vyper.md) - used to compile contracts written in Vyper.